 Exeter has some cracking indie boutiques tucked away in its centre too, if you know where to look.
-Our enduring favourite is Lorna Ruby, a fashion and lifestyle concept store on Catherine Street, handily next door to Lloyds Kitchen (another fab, buzzy lunch spot for pondering that top you just fell in love with).
+Our enduring favourite is Lorna Ruby, a fashion and lifestyle concept store on Catherine Street, handily next door to Lloyds Kitchen (that buzzy lunch spot we mentioned above).
 Here, you’ll find a beautifully curated collection of soft knits, cool kicks, jewellery, gifts and homewares.
-And, happily, *super-flashy-newsflash*, the city has just gained the latest store from Busby & Fox, on Cathedral Yard.
+And, happily, we also have Busby & Fox, on Cathedral Yard.
 You’ll spot owner and florist Emma’s beautiful trademark blooms just outside and they WILL tempt you in.

 Gifts you’re after?
 Then you’ll want to know all about the city’s award-winning gift shop Hyde and Seek.
 Chock full of fun gifts, homeware, toys, books and stationery, it’s the kind of place where you’ll find you want to buy everything, justify that it’ll all make great gifts and then have no intention of giving anything away.
 Just saying.